How it works

 Step 3

-Document issues for builders
+Document findings for builders

 Step 4